For-profit colleges are not the answer to the rising cost of higher education.

 Low-income students made up half of all the students in for-profit colleges, with minorities making up 37 percent of that population.

 To earn a bachelor's degree from a for-profit school costs almost four times what one from a state university costs, according to the Education Trust.
-But despite these exorbitant costs, for-profit schools still scoop up the federal dollars.
+But despite these exorbitant expenses, for-profit schools still scoop up the federal dollars.

 "In the 2008-09 academic year, for-profit colleges received $4.3 billion in Pell Grants -- quadruple the amount they received just ten years earlier ... and approximately $20 billion in federal student loans," the Education Trust noted in a 2010 report called "Subprime Opportunity: The Unfulfilled Promise of For-Profit Colleges and Universities."
 "As a result of this large federal investment, the average for-profit school derives 66 percent of its revenues from federal student aid."